Considering Concierge Medicine? Avoid the Top 5 Mistakes Patients Make

 1. Sign a contract for concierge medicine you didn’t read.

 It’s not exactly that hot new novel you’ve heard about, but your contract is essential reading.
-Make sure you understand what it promises, from access to your doctor to the perks included in your membership, so you know what to expect once you’ve joined the practice and how to get the most value out of your investment.
+Understand what it promises, from access to your doctor to the perks included in your membership, so you know what to expect once you’ve joined the practice and how to get the most value out of your investment.

 A few tips when it comes to your contract.